SkillsUnion/tamkeen-cloud/4-intro-cloud-and-aws/4-aws-sign-up-sign-in-aws.md

 > If the IAM user has been signed in previously using this browser, the IAM user sign-in page may appear instead.
 To return to the main sign-in page, choose **Sign in using root user email**.

-# Step 3: Activate MFA for the AWS Account Root User
+# 3: Activate MFA for the AWS Account Root User

 To enhance the security of root user credentials, it is recommended to follow the security best practice of activating multi-factor authentication (MFA) for the AWS account.
 Since the root user has access to perform sensitive operations within the account, adding this extra layer of authentication provides better protection.